 The committee chair is to convene meetings of any committee.

-At every meeting of a committee appointed by the Board, the committee members are to choose one of their number as Chairperson of that particular meeting in the absence of the chair in rule(1)(d).
+The Treasurer is the chair of the finance committee.
+In other cases, or in the absence of the Treasurer, at every meeting of a committee appointed by the Board, the committee members are to choose one of their number as Chairperson of that particular meeting

 All committees are to keep minutes of all committee meetings.